ahmet-uzgor/Speech-analyser/README.md

    - Replace `url1`, `url2`, etc. with the URLs of the CSV files you want to evaluate.
    - You can pass multiple URLs as query parameters to evaluate multiple files.

-4. The endpoint will return a JSON object containing the calculated statistics:
+4. The endpoint will return a JSON object containing the calculated statistics like below example:

    ```json
    {